oweitman/ioBroker.squeezeboxrpc/README.md

 - Install the package
 - Create an instance
-- Configure the Instance with the IP of the logitech media server and the port (normaly 9000)
+- Configure the Instance with the IP of the logitech/Lyrion media server and the port (normaly 9000)
 - start/restart the instance